I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 What’s the best place to keep it in the tank?

-If you have a medium-size aquarium then you should keep it in the background of the tank.
+If you have a medium-sized aquarium, then you should keep it in the background of the tank.

-if you have a large aquarium then you can keep it in the middle ground of the tank.
+if you have a large aquarium, you can keep it in the middle ground of the tank.

 Ideal water parameters